-Project Homelessness Prevention Philip Sullivan Description Development of a long-term plan to ensure efficien housing offer, beginning with an assessment and research Account. cy, effectiveness and the future sustainability of our set of the future use of our Housing Revenue Planned Activity This is an emerging programme of transformation work with activity at various stages of development.
+Project Homelessness Prevention Philip Sullivan Description Development of a long-term plan to ensure efficiency, effectiveness and the future sustainability of our housing offer, beginning with an assessment and reset of the future use of our Housing Revenue Account.
+Planned Activity This is an emerging programme of transformation work with activity at various stages of development.
 The new Housing Board already established and chaired by Rory Doyle connects the Health and Well Being Alliance and will provide better governance and partnership working opportunities.
 The Housing Delivery Plan will generate additional projects that will be assessed by the new Board arrangements.
-Key Milestones New approach to strategic oversight of housing fund ctions determined from late Dec-23 Staff Impact (FTE) Staff impact currently being scoped as this involves staff across CBH and CCC Investment Requirement TBC Risks and Mitigation Risk: Further increased in homelessness Mitigation: The review will identify solutions to further increases in homlessness Financial Outcomes £200K savings 2026/27
+Key Milestones New approach to strategic oversight of housing fund New approach to strategic oversight of housing functions determined from late Dec-23 Staff Impact (FTE) Staff impact currently being scoped as this involves staff across CBH and CCC Investment Requirement TBC Risks and Mitigation Risk: Further increased in homelessness Mitigation: The review will identify solutions to further increases in homlessness Financial Outcomes £200K savings 2026/27